The PingID Authentication API

 Optional key/value pairs:

-The WebAuthnStartAuth API is an integral step in the FIDO security key authentication flow.
+The WebAuthnStartAuth API is an integral step in authentication flows for FIDO security keys, FIDO biometrics, and FIDO2 devices.
 On the basis of input parameters provided as outputs from the StartAuth API, the WebAuthnStartAuth API returns parameter data for public key credentials.
 These parameters are required as an input for the next step in the WebAuthn authentication flow, the call to the browser’s navigator.credentials.get function, which will return the public key credentials.
-For further information, refer to Example : PingID FIDO security key.
+For further information, refer to Example : PingID FIDO security key and Example : PingID FIDO biometrics.

 This is the WebAuthnStartAuth URL: